The Parkland Students Aren’t Just Clapping Back At Critics, They're Setting An Example

 It was a Valentine’s Day that ended with broken hearts, but rather than allow themselves to be swallowed by grief for the 17 people that died after a school shooting in Parkland Florida, rather than fixate on the lives cut short or futures that they will never get to share with their friends, students of Marjory Stoneman Douglas High School have channeled their pain into action.

-They organized nationwide walkouts and marches for gun safety, bringing together hundreds of thousands of people from cities around the world and they lobbied the Florida legislature to pass a sweeping gun safety bill and as a result of their efforts, major U.S. corporations have cut ties with the National Rifle Association.
-Yet, the students of Marjory Stoneman Douglas have found themselves the target of lies and personal attacks from members of the public and people in power.
+They organised nationwide walkouts and marches for gun safety, bringing together hundreds of thousands of people from cities around the world, they lobbied the Florida legislature to pass a sweeping gun safety bill and as a result of their efforts major US corporations have cut ties with the National Rifle Association, yet, the students of Marjory Stoneman Douglas have found themselves the target of lies and personal attacks from members of the public and people in power.

 Advertisement

-In the most recent in a slew of attacks on Parkland student activists, Fox News host Laura Ingraham criticized 17-year-old David Hogg for being rejected from multiple colleges.
+In the most recent in a slew of attacks on Parkland student activists, Fox News host Laura Ingraham criticised 17-year-old David Hogg for being rejected from multiple colleges.
 “David Hogg Rejected By Four Colleges To Which He Applied and whines about it.
-(Dinged by UCLA with a 4.1 GPA...totally predictable given acceptance rates.)," she tweeted.
+(Dinged by UCLA with a 4.1 GPA...totally predictable given acceptance rates.)" she tweeted.

 David Hogg Rejected By Four Colleges To Which He Applied and whines about it.
 (Dinged by UCLA with a 4.1 GPA...totally predictable given acceptance rates.) https://t.co/wflA4hWHXY— Laura Ingraham (@IngrahamAngle) March 28, 2018

-Meanwhile, former Pennsylvania Sen. Rick Santorum on CNN suggested that “instead of looking to someone else to solve their problem,” student activists should “do something about it” such as take CPR classes.
+Meanwhile former Pennsylvania Sen. Rick Santorum on CNN suggested that “instead of looking to someone else to solve their problem,” student activists should “do something about it” such as taking CPR classes.

 But almost as impressive as what they are doing is the way in which these students have responded to their critics.
 They have grown up reading books like Harry Potter which exemplify the power students have to change the face of history.
 They’ve matured in the internet age and have a unique understanding that being at the forefront of any movement sadly means such insults are far too common.